hieunugent/awspractitioner/README.md

     - Create Thumbnails for images uploaded onto S3
     - run a serverless cron job
   - API Gateway: Expose Lambda function as HTTP API
+# What is CloudFormation
+- CloudFormation is a declarative way of outlining your AWSA infrastructure for any resoureces
+- benifit:
+  - infrastructure as code:
+    - no resources are manually created which is excellent for control
+    - change to the infrastructure are reviewed through code
+  -